satyamgit1/Age-Calculator/README.md

 ## Contact

-If you have any questions or feedback, feel free to contact us at [sujitmahapatra2506@gmail.com](mailto:sujitmahapatra2506@gmail.com).
+If you have any questions or feedback, feel free to contact us at [satyamsingh2003a@gmail.com]

 Thank you for using the Age Calculator using JavaScript!

 ---
-© 2023 Mr. Sujit
+© 2024 Satyam